 I create library related e-learning tools.
 These are short, focused, self-paced modules designed to address specific learning objectives.
 I use Adobe Captivate as well as other tools to content.
-For more information contact me at: email@example.com
+For more information email Ira at: ira at irabray.com/

 Adobe Captivate Projects